 Special Benefits for Federally Recognized Tribes, American Indians, and Alaska Natives

-- Enroll any month of the year.
-Members of federally recognized tribes in Idaho can buy or change their health insurance plans at anytime during the year.
+- Enroll any month of the year regardless of Open Enrollment and can have a Special Enrollment Period (SEP) once per month.
+Members of federally recognized tribes in Idaho can buy or change their health insurance plans at any time during the year without the need to experience a Qualifying Life Event.

-- No healthcare expenses, depending on income.
-American Indians and Alaska Natives whose income is between 100% and 300% of the Federal Poverty Level (FPL) do not have to pay certain out-of-pocket costs, such as co-pays, if they purchase an insurance plan through Your Health Idaho.
-Those below 100% and above 300% have limited cost sharing.
+- No healthcare expenses and cost-sharing, depending on income.
+American Indians and Alaska Natives whose income is between 100% and 300% of the Federal Poverty Level (FPL) do not have to pay certain out-of-pocket costs, such as co-pays, if they purchase an insurance plan through Your Health Idaho and have limited cost-sharing.
+American Indians and Alaska Natives can also enroll in a zero-cost-sharing plan at any metal level, which means no co-pays, deductibles, or coinsurance when receiving care form Indian health care providers or when receiving essential health benefits through a qualified health plan.

 - Continued Services.
 If you enroll in a health insurance plan through Your Health Idaho, you may receive or continue receiving services through Purchased and Referred Care, tribal health programs or urban Indian health programs and also get services from providers on a plan through Your Health Idaho.